BrockOz/Week-19-Homework-Protectiong-VSI-from-Future-Attacks/README_P2_Activity.md

 #### Dashboard Analysis for Signatures with Bar, Graph, Pie Charts

-- The suspicious findings should be similar to the time chart.
+  - **_All Charts are showing the same information as above for the Signatures._**

 #### Dashboard Analysis for Users with Bar, Graph, Pie Charts

-- The suspicious findings should be similar to the time chart.
+  - **_All Charts are showing the same information as above for the Users._**

 #### **Dashboard Analysis for Users with Statistical Chart**

 - What would be the advantage/disadvantage of using this report, compared to the other user panels you created?

-	- The answers can vary between groups, but one disadvantage of the stats chart compared to a time chart is that it shows a cumulative perspective, while a time chart shows suspicious activity over a more specific, shorter time frame.
+  - **_There is only one advantage of the stats chart, as it will only give the total count of the users activity or the percentage of the activity.
+However, the disadvantage of the stats chart compared to a chart will show a cumulative perspective, while a time chart shows the suspicious activity over a more specific, and shorter time frame._**

 ---